Deltares/hydromt_wflow/docs/getting_started/installation.rst

   conda activate hydromt-wflow

 This will install **almost** all dependencies including the core HydroMT library and the model API as well as the model plugins **Wflow** and **Wflow Sediment**.
-To complete the installation, add manually the hydroengine dependency:
+To complete the installation, add manually the gwwapi (recommended) or hydroengine dependency:

 ..
 Note::

-    The hydroengine package is not available from conda and therefore has to be installed from pypi separately.
+    The gwwapi and hydroengine packages are not available from conda and therefore has to be installed from pypi separately.

 .. code-block:: console

+  $ pip install gwwapi
   $ pip install hydroengine

 **Alternatively** to install hydromt_wflow using pip do (not recommended):